daishisystems/bwrx/README.md

 var bwrxDelegatingHandler = new BlockingDelegatingHandler(clientConfigSettings);
 ```
 ### Error Handling
-Errors are handled implicitly, so that the your application process flow is not interrupted.
-You can subscribe to any error thrown
+Errors are handled implicitly, so that the your application process flow is not interrupted
 ##### `Agent.Instance.AddEventMetaFailed`
 > An event could not be added to the cache
 > ###### Parameters